-To be totally honest with you - when it comes down to using honey for acne, the research has made things clear.
-Honey can't really cure or heal acne, but it can reduce acne symptoms like redness and swelling.
-Let us explain better.
+To be totally honest, when it comes down to using honey, the research and scientific evidence has made things clear.
+Like most natural remedies, honey can't cure or heal acne, but it can calm acne and reduce acne symptoms like redness and swelling.

 Honey is an antiseptic that prevents the growth of acne-causing bacteria.
-The high sugar amount and its acidic properties boost this effect to an even greater extent.
-Even though research supports the importance of the topical use of honey for its antibacterial properties — mostly for wound care — honey has not been shown to eliminate the specific type of bacteria (Propionibacterium acnes) that is the major cause of acne.
+The high sugar amount and its acidic properties boost this effect even more.
+Even though research supports the topical use of honey for its antibacterial properties — mostly for wound care — honey has not been shown to kill bacteria (Propionibacterium acnes) which is the major cause of acne.

-For example, sometimes built up debris inside the pores may trigger oil production.
+For example, sometimes built-up debris inside the pores may trigger oil production.
 This, in turn, can provide the right conditions for acne-causing bacteria to grow.
 Needless to say, if the pore is blocked, honey won't be able to reach it.

-Have you ever wondered what it means when people say “I only consume raw honey?”
-What this means is you get the same honey the bees are getting.
+Have you ever wondered what it means when people say, "I only consume raw honey?"
+This means you get the same honey the bees are getting.

-Ultrafiltration is when the honey is additionally processed so that it looks smooth and transparent.
-But there's one small catch - it'll look good, but it will be less good for you.
+Ultrafiltration is when the honey is additionally processed to look smooth and transparent.
+But there's one small catch: it'll look good, but it will be less good for you.
 Pollen, enzymes, and antioxidants are some of the nutrients that get lost during ultrafiltration.

 Manuka honey is made in Australia and New Zealand, and it comes from bees that pollinate the manuka bush.
 People who swear by it say it can treat wound infections and other skin conditions.

 But is honey good for acne?
 One study found that kanuka honey (a really similar flower to manuka) is more effective in treating acne than traditional antibacterial soap.

 Short answer - yes.
+Honey is good for oily and acne-prone skin.
 Don't let the sticky oily-looking appearance fool you.
-Honey is a great humectant - which means that it draws moisture from the air to the skin.
-It can provide long-lasting hydration, which will help the skin balance its oil production.
+Honey is a great humectant, which means that it draws moisture from the air to the skin.
+As a result, it can provide long-lasting hydration, which will help the skin balance its oil production.

-But the question you should be really asking is: is it practical to leave honey on the face overnight?
-Think about the mess you will make in your bed.
-If you really want to try this method though, I suggest applying the honey only to the affected areas.
-Another great alternative is to apply it during the day when you are working around the house.
+But the question you should be asking is: is it practical to leave this spot treatment on the face overnight?
+Think about the mess you'll make in your bed.
+If you really want to try this method, we suggest applying the honey only to the affected areas.
+Another great alternative is to apply it during the day while working around the house.

-It’s not only safe but even recommended in some cases.
-Honey is extremely nutritious and it usually comes free from chemicals and additives, meaning it won't irritate your skin even if you leave it for a long time or use it every day.
+When it comes to acne, honey is safe and even recommended in some cases.
+Honey is extremely nutritious and usually comes free from chemicals and additives, meaning it won't irritate your skin even if you leave it for a long time or use it every day.

-The simplest and easiest way to use honey for acne is to directly apply it on the skin and let it do its work.
-It's considered a safe ingredient so you don't need to worry about side-effects.
+The simplest and easiest way to use honey for acne is to apply it on the skin directly and let it do its work.
+It's considered a safe ingredient, so you don't need to worry about side effects.

 Read the package label before buying - your best choice is 100% natural and raw.